guillaumechereau/goxel/content/_index.md

 Voxel art is used in many video games, and also by artists as a standalone style.

-Get the desktop version now for free in the [download page](/download), or try the webgl [live version](/live) directly in your browser.
+Get the desktop version now for free in the [download page](/download).

 {{% features %}}